 What Is the State Flower of Arkansas?
-How Was It Decided?
+Facts & FAQ

 Many people are unfamiliar with the state flower of their home state.
 If you’re an Arkansan, you may be unsure what our state flower is.
 Knowing what your state’s flower is and how it was selected can be a good way to better understand the native ecology and your state’s history.